lprisan/PracML_PeerAssessment/README.md

 ### Reproducibility

 Due to security concerns with the exchange of R code, your code will not be run during the evaluation by your classmates.
 Please be sure that if they download the repo, they will be able to view the compiled HTML version of your analysis.

+## The Report

+The report with the analysis, training and prediction of the exercise classe is available in the `ProjectReport.Rmd` file, and online in [this project's gh-pages](http://lprisan.github.io/PracML_PeerAssessment)